5 who went missing in HP flash floods untraceable | Science-Environment

 - India

-Five people who went missing after heavy rains triggered flash floods and landslides in Himachal Pradesh remained untraceable on Sunday, a senior official said.
+Five people who went missing after heavy rains triggered flash floods and landslides in Himachal Pradesh's Mandi district remained untraceable on Sunday, a senior official said.

 Besides, 22 people were killed and 12 injured in rain-related incidents on Saturday.
 The maximum damage was reported from Mandi, Kangra and Chamba districts.